AnselCh/HandGestures_GUI/README.md

 source code from:https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe
-This file is modified by AnselCh on 2022.
+This project is modified by AnselCh on 2022.

 需要套件:pip install -r requirements.txt